chaosdorf/freitagsfoo-infobeamer/README.md

 >
 > *error screen*

-In this case you can reset the software:
+In this case you can either wait for the software to reset itself or you can do it manually:

 ```
 echo -n "freitagsfoo/reset:true" | nc -u localhost 4444